guardianproject-ops/terraform-aws-ecs-service-tailscale/README.md

 This is a module for deploying tailscale as a standalone ECS service.
 It features:

+  * Bring your own ECS cluster, works with Fargate, only supports vpcmode networking
-  * A lambda that rotates the auth key automatically using AWS Secrets Manager
+  * A lambda that rotates the tailscale auth-key automatically using AWS Secrets Manager
   * Ability to `tailscale serve` an upstream in your cluster using AWS Service Connect
   * Automatic state persistence with AWS EFS